unifyai/unify/README.md

 )
 response = unify.generate(messages="Hello Llama!
 Who was Isaac Newton?")
 ```
-You can see the provider chosen by printing by `.provider` attribute of the client:
+You can see the provider chosen by printing the `.provider` attribute of the client:

 ```python
 print(unify.provider)